 Consumers love to live in social.
 Linking to your homepage and hoping they’ll click through, start searching and eventually buy runs counter to how consumers behave online.

 Embedded social shopping experiences allow consumers to shop inside social, without the extra legwork of seeking out your products and then searching around for social validation.
-Instead, you can drive consumers straight to conversion without ever requiring that they leave their social experience.
+Instead, you can drive online customer engagement straight to conversion without ever requiring that they leave their social experience.

 Want to learn more?
 Check out the entire webinar below, including Q&A between participants and our local marketing expert hosts.